cx-language/cx/README.md

 ## Documentation

+Auto-generated API documentation for the compiler is available at https://delta-lang.github.io/delta/doc.

-To generate HTML output from the documentation comments, run `doxygen doc/doxyfile` in the project root directory.
+To generate HTML for the API documentation locally, run `doxygen doc/doxyfile` in the project root directory.
 The output is generated under `doc/html` and can be viewed by opening `doc/html/index.html` in a browser.